Venues

 Torstrasse 58, 10119 Berlin.
 Station: Rosa-Luxemburg-Platz

-Really beautiful inside, but you won’t have a chance to notice
+Really beautiful interiours, but you won’t have a chance to notice

-that because the place is always overcrowded with tourists.
-This venue
+that as the place is always overcrowded with tourists.
+The venue has

-has become famous for their “Russendisko” (Russian disco),
+become famous for their “Russendisko” (Russian disco), packed

-mainly indie and soul sounds, but also film screenings or literature
+and soul nights as well as film screenings or literature nights.

 (www.kaffeeburger.de)